 The BAU forecasts estimate future emissions using current (2012) consumption patterns and emission factors with the anticipated growth in the City.
 Anticipated growth is estimated using data from regional planning scenarios developed by the Southern California Association of Governments (SCAG), the City, and other relevant sources (Table 12).
 The most relevant growth factors are used to project emissions by sector.
 For example, future Residential Energy emissions were developed using current energy use per household (from the 2012 inventory) and the anticipated number of households in the future.
 Actual energy use is a function of several variables, not only the number of households; however, this approach is supported by current protocols and best practices within the State and provides a consistent approach to forecasting.
 Compound annual growth rates were developed using the growth projections from 2012 to 2020 and from 2021 to 2035, as shown Table 12.

-In general, the City is expecting modest reduction to 2020 and 2035 as population is expected to decrease.
-SCAG is projecting fewer vehicle miles traveled from 2012 to 2035.
-Due to the relatively low growth, the City does not anticipate major staffing changes in its government services.
+The City is expecting modest growth to 2020 and 2035 as population is expected to increase.
+Due to the relatively low growth, the City does not anticipate staffing changes in its government services.

 Community Business-as-Usual Forecast